kondukto-io/kdt/README.md

 ## Configuration
 KDT needs Kondukto host and an API token for authentication.
 API tokens can be created under Integrations/API Tokens menu.

-You can provide configuration by:
+You can provide configuration via three different ways:

 ##### 1) Setting environment variables: